therealozp/class-notes/time series and forecasting/white noise.md

 statistics tell us that if we have $m$ variable $\sim \mathcal{X}_{1}^2$, then their sums $\sim \mathcal{X}_{m}^{2}$ (chi-squared with $m$ d.o.f.)

 ### Box-Pierce Q statistic
+usually only works with really big samples
 $$Q_{BP}=T\sum^{m}_{\tau=1}\hat{\rho}(\tau)^{2} \sim \mathcal{X}^{2}_{m}$$
-under the null hypothesis of white noise.
+under the null hypothesis of white noise. meaning, if p-value $< 0.05$, we fail to reject, indicating there is some degree of autocorrelation.

-this only works with really big samples, so we can opt to use another:

 ### Ljung-Box Q statistic
 $$Q_{LB}=\frac{T\times 2}{T-\tau}Q_{BP} \sim \mathcal{X}^{2}_{m }$$
+under the null hypothesis of white noise. meaning, if p-value $< 0.05$, we fail to reject, indicating there is some degree of autocorrelation.

 so, we have to choose the $m$ carefully.
 - $m$ too big $\to$ no longer a good chi-squared approximation
 - $m$ too small $\to$ we lose power of the test